Will the Timberwolves cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Additional Timberwolves Insights & Trends

-- The Timberwolves score an average of 112.4 points per game, just 1.5 more points than the 110.9 the Warriors give up.
+- The Timberwolves' 112.8 points per game are just 1.4 more points than the 111.4 the Warriors give up to opponents.

+- Minnesota has put together a 4-2 ATS record and a 5-1 overall record in games it scores more than 111.4 points.

 Bet on this or any NBA matchup at BetMGM